anchen1011/toflow/README.md

 ```
 #### Evaluate

-The code used to evaluate results in PSNR, SSIM, Abs metrics is provided under src/eval
+The code used to evaluate results in PSNR, SSIM, Abs metrics is provided under src/evaluation

-Evaluate results with Matlab under src/eval
+Evaluate results with Matlab under src/evaluation
 ```
-eval(output_root);
+evaluate(output_root);
 ```
 Results will be returned by the function and printed to the screen.

 It is assumed that our datasets are unzipped under data/ and not renamed.
 It is also assumed that your results are put under [output_root]/[task_name] e.g. result/sr result/interp result/denoise result/deblock.

-You could further modify src/eval/tasks.m to specify what you are evaluating and where is the location. hat's the
+You could further modify src/evaluation/get_tasks.m to specify what you are evaluating and where is the location.

 ## References
 1. Our warping code is based on [qassemoquab/stnbhwd](https://github.com/qassemoquab/stnbhwd).